 What Is “My Home Job Search”:

-“My Home Job Search”, is a website that claims that it can find work at home jobs for those in your local area.
+“My Home Job Search”, is a website (which can’t be found online today) that claims that it can find work at home jobs for those in your local area.
 The website was founded by, Michael Anderson in 2016.
 The website is designed to be a search engine that is supposed to help you find a work at home opportunity from “proven, verified employers” that are near you.
 They say that you will never be contacted by any fake, or unverified companies.
 Furthermore, they also claim that you can earn anywhere from $14 to $56 an hour.

 How does”My Home Job Search” Work?